 Instructions

 - Preheat oven according to 350 degrees Fahrenheit.
 Prepare brownie mix according to directions on box or recipe.
-(Follow instructions to make an 8-inch square or round pan.)
-Don’t over beat.
+Don't over mix.

 - Cut one round of parchment paper to fit an 8-inch round metal cake pan.
 Place parchment round in bottom of pan and grease sides of pan.
 Pour brownie batter into prepared pan.

-- Remove cookies and cream ice cream from container and smash ice cream into plastic lined pan.
+- Remove cookies and cream ice cream from container and smash ice cream into an 8-inch cake pan lined with plastic wrap.
 Press firmly to fill pan and remove air bubbles.

-- Wrap plastic wrap completely over ice cream and freeze both ice cream and brownie pans for at least two hours.
+- Wrap plastic wrap completely over ice cream and freeze for 1-2 hours.

 - Working quickly, use a narrow metal spatula to spread whipped topping over cake sides and top.
 It should spread easily.
 If desired, place a small amount of whipped topping in a pastry bag and decorate top with swirls or a shell border and decorate with mini oreos.